 Our work is supported by a raft of scientific evidence from the world of Psychology and Education.
 Please find here a short list of some of our key studies, books, journals and evidence.
 Much of the evidence used during our training courses can be found here.

-We are currently undertaking work with Professor Christian Van Nieuwerburgh, professor of Coaching and Positive Psychology at the University of East London who will be publishing several peer reviewed academic papers on our method with the military and police in 2021/22 https://www.uel.ac.uk/staff/v/christian-van-nieuwerburgh
+We are currently undertaking work with Professor Christian Van Nieuwerburgh, professor of Coaching and Positive Psychology at the University of East London who will is undertaking peer reviewed academic research on the Inner Armour methodology & coaching with the military and police in 2021/22 https://www.uel.ac.uk/staff/v/christian-van-nieuwerburgh

-We are adding to this constantly and passionately encourage wider reading:
+We are adding to our research library constantly and passionately encourage wider reading:

 Abramson, L., Alloy, L., Hankin, B., Clements, C., Zhu, L., Hogan, M. and Whitehouse, W. (2000).
 Optimistic cognitive style and invulnerability to depression.
 In J. Gillham (ed.)
 The Science of Optimism and Hope (pp. 75 – 98).
 Philadelphia, PA: Templeton Foundation Press.

 Aldrich, R., An Introduction to the History of Education, in Claxton, G. (2008) What’s the Point of School? (p37) UK: Oneworld Publications.